 In time of crisis, we summon up our strength,” wrote poet Muriel Rukeyser.
 This collection gathers poems—from the eve of the twenty- first century to the month following Trump’s election—to mark a moment of political rupture, summoning the collective strength found in the languages of resistance and memory, subversion and declamation, struggle and hope.
 Poetry is a counterforce.
-We offer these poems to readers as Rukeyser did—“not walls, but human things, human faces.”
+We offer these poems to readers as Rukeyser did—“not walls, but human things, human faces.

-ALSO: Read my introduction to our forum on Race and the Poetic Avant-Garde, featuring essays by Dorothy Wang, David Marriott, Lyn Hejinian, Prageeta Sharma, David Lloyd, Mónica de la Torre, Erica Hunt, and John Yau.
+ALSO at Boston Review: Read my introduction to our forum on Race and the Poetic Avant-Garde, featuring essays by Dorothy Wang, David Marriott, Lyn Hejinian, Prageeta Sharma, David Lloyd, Mónica de la Torre, Erica Hunt, and John Yau.

 Co-Editor (with Iemanjá Brown, erica kaufman, Kristin Moriah, Conor Tomás Reed, Talia Shalev & Wendy Tronrud) of “What We Are Part Of”: Adrienne Rich Teaching at CUNY (1968-1974).
 Lost & Found: The CUNY Poetics Document Initiative (Series 4, Fall 2013)